npm/npm/doc/registry.md

 `"publishConfig":{"registry":"http://my-internal-registry.local"}`
 to force it to be published only to your internal registry.

-See `npm help json` for more info on what goes in the package.json file.
+See `npm-json(1)` for more info on what goes in the package.json file.

 ## Will you replicate from my registry into the public one?